Master's degree candidates must fulfill the requirements of the Graduate School and the additional requirements set by the school or department.

 Research Clearance for Master's Thesis, Project or Doctoral Dissertation

-All graduate students using human or animal subjects in their research for a thesis, project or dissertation must obtain permission (and a protocol number) from either the Office for Protection of Human Subjects or the Office of Veterinary Services and Animal Care before beginning data collection.
-For more information, see Research Ethics and Compliance.
+All graduate students using human or animal subjects in their research for a thesis, project or dissertation must obtain permission (and a protocol number) from either the Committee for the Protection of Human Subjects (CPHS) or Animal Care Services before beginning data collection.
+For more information, see Research Compliance Services.